-Grand Chamber hearing on the British armed forces in Iraq
+Forthcoming Grand Chamber judgment on the acts of the British armed forces in Iraq in 2003

-The European Court of Human Rights is holding a Grand Chamber1 hearing today Wednesday 11 December 2013 at 9.15 a.m. in the case of Hassan v. the United Kingdom (Application no. 29750/09).
+The European Court of Human Rights will be delivering a Grand Chamber judgment in the case of Hassan v. the United Kingdom (application no. 29750/09) at a public hearing on 16 September 2014 at 10 a.m. in the Human Rights Building, Strasbourg.

-The case concerns the acts of British armed forces in Iraq, extra-territorial jurisdiction and the application of the European Convention of Human Rights in the context of an international armed conflict.
+The case concerns the acts of British armed forces in Iraq in 2003, extra-territorial jurisdiction and the application of the European Convention of Human Rights in the context of an international armed conflict.